rcarmo/nomad-proxy/README.md

 # Nomad Proxy

-This is a tiny Python asyncio-based single-target web proxy relying only on the standard library that I hacked together so that I could use [my Supernote Nomad](https://taoofmac.com/space/reviews/2025/06/14/1530) as a drawing tablet via a tunnel from inside a VDI session (since of course the VDI environment isn't connected to my local network).
+This is a tiny Python asyncio-based single-target web proxy relying only on the standard library that I hacked together so that I could use [my Supernote Nomad](https://taoofmac.com/space/reviews/2025/06/14/1530) as a drawing tablet via a tunnel from inside a VDI session (since of course the VDI environment isn't connected to my local network). **It assumes you have a good way to secure that tunnel.**

 It serves a form (POST) to select a target URL, sets a cookie and 303-redirects back to `/`, then transparently proxies subsequent GET requests to that target until the remote server fails—at which point it clears the active target cookie and shows the form again.